bradfrost/atomic-design/chapter-1.md

 In the early days of the Web, companies looking to get online simply translated their printed materials onto their websites.
 But even though these brochure websites offered a very one-dimensional perspective of what the Web could offer, viewing websites as digital representations of the printed page was easy for creators to wrap their heads around.

 But we’re now 25 years into this new medium, and this once-necessary figure of speech has overstayed its welcome.
-Unfortunately, the page metaphor continues to run deep with respects to have we scope and execute our Web projects.
+Unfortunately, the page metaphor continues to run deep with respects to how we scope and execute our Web projects.
 Here are just a few examples I hear on a regular basis:

 “We’re a startup looking to launch a 5-*page* website this October…”